 Coding truly is a superpower.
 It can help make us safer, more sustainable, and more equitable.
 Used for good, it can truly help us create a stronger world for everyone.

-Code 4 Change: Build a Better World kicks off officially on Monday, April 4th, but kids are invited to begin coding their projects as soon as they sign up.
-Coders will have four weeks to code their projects before turning them in by Thursday, May 5th.
-Voting begins Friday, May 6th.
+Code 4 Change: Build a Better World kicks off officially in April, but kids are invited to begin coding their projects as soon as they sign up.

 It’s no secret that coding is becoming a critical skill for success.
 With the world rapidly growing more tech-focused and data-driven, the importance of coding and other digital literacy skills will only increase.
 However, we at TCS believe that coding is more than just a tool for individual advancement — instead, we focus on the intersection of coding and community service, bolstered by the belief that coding can be a tool for positive social change.
 Through Code 4 Change, we aim to support a new generation of global leaders working at the intersection of technology and social impact.